ivan3-5/order-system/README.md

 3. **Set up the database:**

-- Import the `database.sql` file into your MySQL database.
+- Import the `order_management.sql` file into your MySQL database.
 - Update the database connection settings in `DbConnector.php`.

 4. **Configure the web server:**